-If your total income is \$43,445 per annum or less for 2023-24, the government will contribute \$0.50 to your account for every dollar of non-concessional contributions you make into your super, up to a maximum of \$500 in government co-contributions.
-If you earn more than \$43,445 per annum for the 2023-24 financial year, you may still benefit from government co-contributions.
-However, the amount of government co-contribution gradually reduces as your total income increases, before phasing out completely if you earn \$58,445 per annum or more.
+If your total income is \$45,400 per annum or less for 2024-25, the government may contribute \$0.50 to your account for every dollar of non-concessional contributions you make into your super, up to a maximum of \$500 in government co-contributions.
+If you earn more than \$45,400 per annum for the 2024-25 financial year, you may still benefit from government co-contributions.
+However, the amount of government co-contribution gradually reduces as your total income increases, before phasing out completely if you earn \$60,400 per annum or more.
 Government co-contributions are tax-free.
-For the 2024-25 financial year, the lower income threshold will increase to \$45,400 per annum, and the higher income threshold will be \$60,400 per annum.

 The ATO will automatically match information from your tax return with information provided by us.
 If you're eligible, the co-contribution will be automatically paid into your super account during the following financial year and will be preserved until you meet a condition of release.
 We need your TFN before we can accept your government co-contribution or personal contribution.